 Because the possibility of generating several instances of a same temporally extrapolated picture does not seem to be supported by VSEI v3, v4 or VSEI TuC documents, it is questioned whether one (or some) of the following solutions should be considered.

+Option 1 – Allowing using multiple NNPFs to generate multiple output pictures at same time instance when purpose is temporal extrapolation

+In a first option, multiple NNPFs with temporal extrapolation purpose may be activated and applied to a same decoded picture to generate multiple output temporally extrapolated pictures per time instance.

+The following text change in clause 8.28.1.1 of VSEI v3 or v4 or VSEI TuC text is suggested: